 Set up a foot golf course in the backyard.
 Use plastic or paper plates as “holes” and then kick a ball (either a soccer ball or tennis ball) to different tees around the backyard.

 Get outside and watch some birds.
 There are always plenty around.
 Look them on the internet.
 Birdlife Australia has a great catalogue of birds.
 If you want to identify some bird calls, watch the YouTube video Aussie birds and their calls.

-Looking for fun social distancing games and activities that you and your family can play with friends and neighbours?
+Looking for fun social distancing games and activities that you and your family can play with neighbours while keeping to your own yard?
 Consider games that don’t require you to get too close to other people like badminton, water balloon or water gun fights, spike ball, lawn bowling, croquet, corn hole, bocce.
 Just have rules in place that people can only touch their own balls, mallet or toss bag to reduce germ transmission.